 Table 2.
 Proportion of the phenotypic variance explained by genomic (G: genomic relationship matrix, K: kinship matrix) and environmental matrices (C: couple matrix, S: sibling matrix).
-The third column shows the variance captured by each matrix when fitted together (Full Model).
+Columns three to six show the variance captured by each matrix when fitted together (Full Model).
 The two models used were the Family Model (F): with sex, age and clinic included as covariates; and the Structure and Environment Model (S+E): with gPCs, SELS, sex, age and clinic included as covariates.
 The asterisk marks the estimates that are significantly different from zero.